Ingenious-c0der/StreamDS/README.md

 #### 1. Unit testing in distributed environment
 If you mean to test in a VM cluster, use the testing files starting with the word distributed which include the following, more on each one of them up ahead. (we apologize for the ugly long names)
 ##### distributed_main_spawner_test.go :
-Tests connection setup and runs one grep command
+Tests connection setup and runs one grep command (you can crash one of the vms during this test and that will serve as the fault tolerance unit test, since just by sheer logic we are sure it will work perfectly :O )
 ##### distributed_different_grep_commands_test.go :
 Tests connection setup and also different grep commands
 ##### distributed_generate_logs_and_verify_test.go :